yeohhq/tp/docs/UserGuide.md

 "One of my patients will no longer be visiting.
 I want to be remove him from Archangel so it looks less cluttered."
 You can remove patients from Archangel using the command `p-delete`.

+Format: `p-delete INDEX`

+Examples:
+* `p-delete 1` deletes the 1st patient in Archangel and also deletes all of his/her appointment.

 <div markdown="span" class="alert alert-primary">
 :information_source: **Things to Note:**  <br />
 * Deletes the patient at the specified INDEX. <br />